“Britain’s most adventurous orchestra”

 Our schools programme uses music as a vehicle to help young people thrive personally, academically and socially.
 We train and upskill teachers and practitioners to embed creative music-making in school life and to ensure its ongoing impact.

 As an arts organisation, we are accountable to the communities we serve.
-Over the last 48 years, we have been on an incredible journey of impact for and with our communities.
-As we approach our 50th anniversary in 2022, we’d love to share these moments with you.
+Over the last 50 years, we have been on an incredible journey of impact for and with our communities, and we cant wait to see what the next 50 years have in store.